atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 **Why I tried to kill myself***
 -
-the story is straightforward. i was in my senior year of high school. i was a top student stressed about college admissions. i was quite functional and always busy. i worked (inefficiently and distractedly) late into the night, i overslept for classes consistently but still managed perfect grades. i was waiting on results of a competition to which i had submitted (supposedly essential for elite college admissions). i lost, some others won, and i very spontaneously and publicly tried to kill myself. it was downhill from there. my ambitions evaporated. i couldn't picture a future. it wasn't so much that i *wanted* to kill myself as much as i wanted to be left alone
+the story is straightforward. i was in my senior year of high school. i was a top student stressed about college admissions. i was quite functional and always busy. i worked (inefficiently and distractedly) late into the night, i overslept for classes consistently but still managed perfect grades. i was waiting on results of a competition to which i had submitted (supposedly essential for elite college admissions). i lost, some others won, and i very spontaneously and publicly tried to kill myself. it was downhill from there. my ambitions evaporated. i couldn't picture a future. it wasn't so much that i *wanted* to kill myself as much as i wanted to be left alone, under the covers in my childhood bed, to slowly disintegrate for a rest of my life of indeterminate length.